 Allowances for individual activities are described in more detail for each Part:

 Reasons for seeking to rearrange course work fall into one of the following five categories:

 Educationally it is always preferable to rearrange coursework missed through illness, and this should be attempted wherever practicable.
 If rearrangement is not possible, then students should apply for the appropriate allowance.

-‘Illness’ is defined as any illness, injury or other grave cause which, in the opinion of both the student's tutor and the Director of Undergraduate Education, prevents the student from completing their scheduled coursework activities on time, or in some cases at all.
+‘Illness’ is broadly defined as any illness, mental health problem, physical injury or other grave cause which, in the opinion of both the student's tutor and the Director of Undergraduate Education, prevents the student from completing their scheduled coursework activities on time, or in some cases at all.